Decision Maker: Director (Resources and Property)

 Is subject to call in?: No

-In accordance with the attached Officer Decisions Record, the Director (Resources and Property) has made a decision on the implementation of the Council Tax Energy Rebate “Discretionary Scheme”, in order to ensure the available funds are paid to local residents in need of support.
+In accordance with the attached Officer Decisions Record, the Director (Resources and Property) has made a decision on the extension of the Council Tax Energy Rebate “Discretionary Scheme”, in order to ensure the available funds are paid to local residents in need of support.

 · Councils are required to develop local arrangements for distributing the energy rebate funding from Government.

 · The funding is critical to supporting householders who are impacted by rising energy prices

 · The decision was within the delegation given to the Director for Resources and Property

 · The principles set out above have arisen from work by Council officers, including expert operational advice from Anglia Revenues Partnership, in order to identify the arrangements that will: target the most vulnerable groups and those most in need of financial support for rising energy costs; not result in high administration costs; enable as many residents as possible to easily access the money, even if they don’t pay Council Tax by direct debit; and ensure payments can be made quickly.

 Other options include:

 - Making top-up payments to all previous recipients of the energy rebate.

 - Writing to all direct debit payers to ask them to apply for the grant